 Aaron grew up in Pittsburgh, PA, where he began studying the piano at the age of 6.
 A few years later, he began playing the tenor saxophone in his elementary school band, and quickly developed an interest in Jazz.
-He continued taking lessons on both the saxophone and the piano through High School, when he began playing with Pittsburgh area musicians.
-He later majored in music at both Slippery Rock University of Pennsylvania and Berklee College of Music in Boston, MA, graduating from Berklee with a Bachelor’s Degree in Music Performance.
-Aaron performs as both a bandleader and a sideman for local performances and tours, and is available for performing and presentation opportunities.
+His early influences on the saxophone included John Coltrane, Michael Brecker, Stanley Turrentine, and Cannonball Adderly.
+He continued taking lessons on both the saxophone and the piano through High School, when he began sitting in at local jazz jam sessions.
+Pittsburgh’s vibrant jazz scene awarded Aaron the opportunity to learn from greats such as Sean Jones and Roger Humphres, as well as local musicians.
+During this time Aaron developed a love for the hard bop style of jazz, in which many of the local musicians were well versed.

 As a sideman:

 -Splash Variations (The Matt Savage Groove Experiment), 2018

 -Origines y Destinos (The Luis D’Elias Ensemble), 2015